5-day adventurous travel guide to Little Corn Island – the Caribbean paradise.

 The island is car-free and it will take you few minutes to reach most of the stays.
 The island is safe, making it perfect place for families.

-The centre of the island life is located near the port, with number of cosy local bars and hammock beach.
-If you prefer more private corner you should be aiming for the north of the island with Otto Beach – the most exotic shore on this land.
+The centre of the island’s life is located near the port, with several cosy local bars and a hammock beach.
+If you prefer a more private corner, you should be aiming for the north of the island with Otto Beach – the most exotic shore on this land.

 There are two nearby beaches: Otto Beach (with sunbeds and a nice beach bar) and Floo Beach.

-5-day adventurous travel guide to Little Corn Island - Carebbean paradise.
+Travel guide to Little Corn island - Otto Beach

 5-day itinerary for Little Corn Island.

 DAY 1 – arriving at the island and staying at the port for lovely food and beach chill out.
-Island’s cuisine is natural and delicious.
-Try jelly cake, coconut bread or cinnamon bread which are local specialities.
+The island’s cuisine is natural and delicious.
+Try jelly cake, coconut bread or cinnamon bread, which are local specialities.
 You can get them in a local bakery.

-DAY 2 – take a trekking through the island to the north side, it leads through a beautiful dense jungle with a great white sand beach and lagoon waters.
+DAY 2 – take a trek through the island to the north side, it leads through a beautiful dense jungle with a great white sand beach and lagoon waters.

 DAY 3 – explore incredible underwater world of the surrounding reefs.
 If you haven’t brought your snorkeling equipment there are few diving centres on the island.
 Go on a dolphine dive it’s spectacular.
 NOTE: despite turquoise waters the visibility in the ocean around Little Corn Island isn’t great.
 The sea is often rough and makes scuba dive less exciting than in calm crystal waters.